-Faunalytics Fundamentals is a collection of resources that provide the latest and best data for a variety of important animal issues and topics.
+Faunalytics’ Fundamentals are a collection of topic overviews and resources that provide the latest and best data for a variety of important animal issues and topics.

-See below for the Fundamentals that are currently available.
+See below for Issue Fundamentals that are currently available.
 Please note: The PDF documents following the fundamentals are currently branded as HRC, our old name (these documents were then called “primers”).
 We look forward to updating these in the future.

 - Farmed Animals: The first in our series of Fundamentals that can be viewed entirely on our website, our focus on Farmed Animals contains information about animal ethology, consumer opinions, scale of the industry, environmental impacts, and more.